Visconti of Milan: Joint lordship of Matteo II, Bernabò, and Galeazzo II (1354–1385)

 On 5 October 1354, archbishop Giovanni died.
-A few days after, Petrarch held a commemorative oration in his honor.
-In the same month, the three sons of Stefano agreed to share the power, dividing the Visconti domains according to geographic criteria.
+A few days later, Petrarch held a commemorative oration in his honor.
+In the same month, Matteo II, Bernabò, and Galeazzo II agreed to share the power, dividing the Visconti domains according to geographic criteria.
 Matteo II died the following year, and Bernabò and Galeazzo II divided his territory between them.
-The two brothers settled their courts separately: Bernabò in Milan, Galeazzo II in Pavia.
-Through the marriages of their sons and daughters, Bernabò and Galeazzo II extended the Visconti relationships to several other European noble dynasties.
+The two brothers settled their courts separately: Bernabò in Milan and Galeazzo II in Pavia.
+Bernabò and Galeazzo II extended the Visconti relationships to several European noble dynasties through their children's marriages.

-In 1360, Gian Galeazzo, son of Galeazzo II, married Isabelle of Valois, daughter of King John II of France.
+In 1360, Gian Galeazzo, son of Galeazzo II, married Isabella of Valois, daughter of King John II of France.
 The marriage was the result of negotiation, also participated by Petrarch with a journey to Paris, leading the Visconti to contribute 600,000 francs to the ransom paid by France to England to obtain the freedom of the King in an episode of the Hundred Years' War.
-Violante, daughter of Galeazzo II, married in 1368 Lionel of Antwerp Duke of Clarence, the third son of King Edward III of England.
+Violante, daughter of Galeazzo II, married in 1368 Lionel of Antwerp, Duke of Clarence, the third son of King Edward III of England.
 After her husband's death, only a few months after the marriage, in 1377, Violante married Secondotto, Marquess of Montferrat.
-Remained again widow, in 1381, she married her cousin Lodovico, one of the sons of Bernabò.
+Again widowed, in 1381, she married her cousin Lodovico, one of the sons of Bernabò.

 Bernabò and his wife, Regina Della Scala, had 15 children.
-Nine daughters (Taddea, Viridis, Valentina, Agnese, Antonia, Maddalena, Anglesia, Elisabetta, Lucia) married scions of other European dynasties, connecting the Visconti to the houses of Wittelsbach (Taddea, Maddalena, Elisabetta), Habsburg (Viridis), Poitiers-Lusignan (Valentina, Anglesia), Württemberg (Antonia), Gonzaga (Agnese), Kent (Lucia).
+Nine daughters (Taddea, Viridis, Valentina, Agnese, Antonia, Maddalena, Anglesia, Elisabetta, Lucia) married scions of other European dynasties, connecting the Visconti to the houses of Wittelsbach (Taddea, Maddalena, Elisabetta), Habsburg (Viridis), Poitiers-Lusignan (Valentina, Anglesia), Württemberg (Antonia), Gonzaga (Agnese), Holland (Lucia).
 Their sons Marco and Carlo married Elisabeth of Bavaria and Beatrice of Armagnac, respectively.
-Caterina, another daughter of Bernabò, married in 1380 her cousin Gian Galeazzo, widow of Isabelle of Valois, who died in 1373 in Pavia while giving birth to her fourth child.
+Caterina, another daughter of Bernabò, married in 1380 her cousin Gian Galeazzo, widow of Isabella of Valois, who died in 1372 in Pavia while giving birth to her fourth child.